mrhallonline/flutter-randomwords-tutorial/README.md

 # startup_namer

 Tutorial app for learning Flutter.
+The tutorial wasn't very hands on, but gave me an idea about the sequence of building in Flutter.

 ## Getting Started